jmadison222/jamaratus/README.md

 ```

 # System Dependencies
-If the commands don't just work, they may have system dependencies.
+If the commands don't just work, there may be missing system dependencies or
+settings.
 Try these:

 **Use bash** - These have only been tested thoroughly on bash.